openreview/openreview-matcher/README.md

 **Testing:**

+full_match_test.py is an end-to-end test suite.
+**Instructions for running this test case with pytest**

+Go into the virtual environment for running the matcher cd openreview-matcher source venv/bin/activate cd tests export PYTHONPATH='.:..'    // tells pytest to search for python files in this dir and the one above pytest -s full_match_test.py  // runs pytest without capturing output into temp.py

  test_match is a set of integration tests.
 They use a flask test_client which invokes the Flask server with TESTING=True.
 The server switches to using tests.MockORClient if TESTING=True.
  Otherwise, it uses the openreview.Client to communicate with OpenReview.